1. What is the River Region?

 Montgomery Public Schools operates a magnet school program and the newly established LEAD Academy is a charter school in Montgomery.

-Military families also have the options of private and homeschool education in the area.
+Military families also have the option of private and homeschool education in the area.

 - Montgomery Catholic Prep School